 CENTOGENE experts have designed the Arrhythmia, hereditary panel which includes the genes: AKAP9, ANK2, CACNA1C, CACNB2, CASQ2, CAV3, DSC2, DSG2, DSP, GPD1L, JUP, KCNA5, KCNE1, KCNE2, KCNE3, KCNH2, KCNJ2, KCNQ1, NPPA, PKP2, PLN, RYR2, SCN1B, SCN3B, SCN4B, SCN5A, SNTA1, TGFB3, TMEM43 (see Table 1).
-CENTOGENE offers Arrhythmia, hereditary panel, including full gene sequencing and deletion/duplication analysis of selected genes (DSG2, SCN5A, CAV3, PKP2, KCNQ1, KCNE2, DSC2, RYR2, KCNE1, KCNH2, TGFB3, JUP, KCNJ2, DSP).
-In addition, any of the genes in the Arrhythmia, hereditary panel can also be ordered individually, for full gene sequencing and deletion/duplication analysis.
+CENTOGENE offers Arrhythmia, hereditary panel, including sequencing and deletion/duplication analysis of selected genes (DSG2, SCN5A, CAV3, PKP2, KCNQ1, KCNE2, DSC2, RYR2, KCNE1, KCNH2, TGFB3, JUP, KCNJ2, DSP).
+In addition, any of the genes in the Arrhythmia, hereditary panel can also be ordered individually, for sequencing and deletion/duplication analysis.

 The differential diagnosis of hereditary arrhythmia-related disorders – depending on the major symptoms in the initial case – includes the following diseases1, 3:

 - Vasovagal (neurally mediated) syncope, orthostatic hypotension